lazybytez/general-template/CONTRIBUTING.md

 Requirements for an approved PR:
  1. Merge into develop: You need one approving review from a collaborator or maintainer.
- 2. The TravisCI checks have to pass.
+ 2. The CI checks have to pass.
  4. All requested changes and conversations have to be resolved before the merge.
  5. You need a linked issue that the PR solves.
  6. Merge into master: Only develop is allowed to be merged into master.